-So I thought what the hell.
-How hard could programming be?
+So I thought, "what the hell, how hard could programming be?"
 I was losing interest in my major and I was spending a lot of time playing Xbox.
-I could allocate some of my free time towards building this mobile app.
+I could put some of my free time towards building out my mobile app idea.

 Sometimes being naive helps you take action when you normally wouldn’t.

-What we had was a college student with no programming, business, or design experience trying to learn Android so he could build a complex app.
+I was a college student with no programming, business, or design experience trying to learn Android so I could build a complex mobile app.
 I guess that’s what you get when you mix a big idea with the Silicon Valley hype machine.

-I bought a few books on Android development and spent many hours in my room trying to duct-tape this app together.
-I didn’t care how the app worked.
-I just wanted a finished product, if that meant copying and pasting code from any source I could find.
+I bought a few books on Android development and spent countless hours in my room trying to duct-tape my app together.
+I didn’t care how the app worked, I just wanted a finished product.

 Time went on and the app turned into a Frankenstein of copy and pasted code.
 The app didn’t have many features and it barely ran without crashing.

-Having a big idea is great, but beware when the idea becomes all-consuming.
-It’s a powerful force and it consumed me for a long time.
+My big app idea consumed me for a long time.
 It put my focus on the end result rather than the process of getting there.

 It’s important to remember that learning anything big, like programming, requires many small steps.
-The only way you are going to learn anything is by focusing on and mastering each individual step.
+Each step will need to be treated with care.

 I was a perfect example.
 From the outside, it might’ve looked like I was a programming whiz kid.
 In reality, I couldn’t build an app to save my life.